samrocketman/gitlab-mirrors/docs/management.md

 A short overview of managing mirrored repositories.
 This assumes you have already [installed gitlab-mirrors](installation.md).

+Currently gitlab-mirrors supports the following repository types.

+* Bazaar
+* git
+* svn

 *Note: any repository type other than git may or may not update the CLI with status text.
 For extremely large alternate repository types (e.g. Bazaar) it can take a long time to clone with little or no output to the CLI until the initial BZR clone has finished.*

 ## Create a mirror

-Currently `gitlab-mirrors` supports the following repository types.

-* Bazaar
-* git
-* svn

 ### Bazaar